-1This project is supported by PHS Grant No. 5-UO1 CA33193-11 awarded by the US National Cancer Institute, Department of Health and Human Services.
-Since 1986, the programme has also been supported by the Commission of the European Communities.
+&lt;sup>1This project is supported by PHS Grant No. 5-UO1 CA33193-13 awarded by the US National Cancer Institute, Department of Health and Human Services.
+Since 1986, the programme has also been supported by the European Commission.

 The term 'carcinogen' is used in these monographs to denote an exposure that is capable of increasing the incidence of malignant neoplasms; the induction of benign neoplasms may in some circumstances (see p.
-22) contribute to the judgement that the exposure is carcinogenic.
+26) contribute to the judgement that the exposure is carcinogenic.
 The terms 'neoplasm' and 'tumour' are used interchangeably.

 Some epidemiological and experimental studies indicate that different agents may act at different stages in the carcinogenic process, and several different mechanisms may be involved.
 The aim of the Monographs has been, from their inception, to evaluate evidence of carcinogenicity at any stage in the carcinogenesis process, independently of the underlying mechanisms.
-Information on mechanisms may, however, be used in making the overall evaluation (IARC, 1991a; Vainio et al., 1992; see also pp. 28-30).
+Information on mechanisms may, however, be used in making the overall evaluation (IARC, 1991a; Vainio et al., 1992; see also pp. 32-34).